11 steps to buying your first home

 Work with a real estate agent

-A good real estate agent can be an asset when looking for a house.
+A good real estate agent can be an asset when house hunting.
 And the best part: they don’t cost you a thing.
 They are paid by commission out of the seller’s proceeds.

 Be sure to choose the right one, though.
 Before enlisting an agent’s help, ask about their typical clients and the loan types their clients use.
 Do they work with first-time buyers, veterans, or buyers with situations similar to yours?
 What’s their track record with getting these offers accepted?
 Finally, let your agent know your non-negotiables so they’ll only show you homes you’re likely to love.